 Safety first rules are pedestrians have right of way, sound the horn near any intersections, slow down or stop and reposition on corners to avoid the load shifting and stop and lower the forks and re-stack if a load becomes unstable.
 Brakes should be applied and wheels chocked when unloading or loading heavy loads at a loading dock.
 A major risk for operating pallet trucks is travelling on slopes and in tight spots.
 The advice is to travel with the load first and keep the jack straight.
 Loads should always be pushed into tight spaces eg goods elevators, to prevent the operator being trapped between walls and the load or jack handle.

-If you want to prevent injuries and ensure workers are never strained, an electric pallet truck (also known as electric pallet jack) provides an ideal solution.
+If you want to help prevent injuries and ensure workers are never strained, battery/electric powered equipment, provides an ideal solution.
 Choose between standard sized or compact and heavy duty models, designed for use in tight applications.
-The new compact powered pallet jack incorporates power drive and power lift, enabling effortless movement of heavy pallets in an exceptionally compact package.
+The new compact powered model incorporates power drive and power lift, enabling effortless movement of heavy pallets in an exceptionally compact package.
 This helps provide unrivalled manoeuvrability in the tightest of working environments.
 A powerful 24 volt, 300 watt DC electric motor also ensures superior performance.

-For larger workplaces and warehouses where truck pallets need to be transported long distances, the Logistic ride-on electric pallet jack is an outstanding performer.
+For larger workplaces and warehouses where palletized goods need to be transported long distances, the Logistic ride-on electric towing tug is an outstanding performer.
 The weight capacity of our ride-on models is up to 2000 kg.

-The high capacity pallet jack is available in 2500 kg and 5000 kg capacities.
+The high capacity model is available in 2500 kg and 5000 kg capacities.
 These are used for moving very heavy loads and items such as safes and vats.
 Our high capacity models also allow for the movement of two heavy pallets together.

 If you’d like assistance with selecting materials handling equipment that’s suitable for your business, the industry experts at Sitecraft are available to answer any queries you may have.
-We’re happy to provide relevant information about our diverse range of products and how they can help your business – whether you’re located in Melbourne, Sydney, or elsewhere in Australia.
-Talk to us today to obtain a free custom quote.
+We’re happy to provide relevant information about our diverse range of material handling and safety products and how they can help your business – whether you’re located in Melbourne, Sydney, or elsewhere in Australia.
+Talk to us today to obtain a product advice and a competitive quotation.